Sign-Compute-Resolve for Tree Splitting Random Access: Discussion

 The straightforward generalization of the proposed scheme is to assume $Q$-ary splitting and investigate the optimal values of $Q$ and the optimal splitting probabilities, including the potential exploitation of the fact that the collision multiplicity $L$ is always known.
 However, our preliminary analysis shows that the gain that could be achieved by such optimization is negligible compared to the gain that is achieved by optimizing $K$.

-Further extensions could include more elaborate arrival models and related considerations of the blocked (gated), windowed and free access \cite{Massey,SICTAb}.
+Further extensions could include more elaborate arrival models, where new users can become active after the start of the (current) contention resolution period, which can be handled in the blocked (gated), windowed and free-access manner \cite{Massey,SICTAb}.
 In this regard, we conjecture that, based on the results from \cite{Massey}, the original variant of the proposed scheme will experience improvements w.r.t. the worst case performance, see Figure~\ref{fig:avg_vs_worst}, if the windowed access is used.
 On the other hand, we conjecture that the blocked access for the SIC-enabled variant is optimal.
 Specifically, in this variant of the scheme, all non-empty slots that occur during the contention resolution period are useful, which eliminates the arguments for `bounding' the initial collision multiplicity that fosters the windowed access.
 We also note that the analogous result is formally derived in \cite{SICTAb} for the case $K = 1$.

 We further remark that Figures~\ref{fig:Rtotal_inD} and \ref{fig:OptimalK_inD} clearly \JGb{illustrate the performance} loss due to the access protocol elements, \ie physical layer network coding, signature coding and the contention resolution mechanism, w.r.t. the ideal scenario in which set of the active users and their identities are a-priori known and the optimal multi-user code is used.
-Such a comparison is omitted \JGb{in related work, which consistently relies on} idealized assumptions regarding the physical layer and \JGb{does not take the overhead related to user identification explicitly into account.} \CS{As shown \JGb{in this paper,} the dominant loss as the length of the data portion of user packet grows is due to PLNC; it is currently an open problem if this loss is an inherent property of PLNC or an artifact of the computation coding construction that is developed in~\cite{nazer11compforw}. }
+Such a comparison is omitted \JGb{in related work, which consistently relies on} idealized assumptions regarding the physical layer and \JGb{does not take the overhead related to user identification explicitly into account.}

-\PP{As already mentioned in the introduction, the mechanisms introduced \JGb{in} this paper though signature\JGb{s} and physical-layer network coding are \JGb{not} limited to tree-splitting algorithms.
-As a part of the future work, we will investigate how to apply these ideas in other access methods, such as coded random access \cite{PSLP2014}, where the challenge is that feedback comes less often compared to the tree-splitting protocols.
-Other extensions include dealing with errors that occur due \JGb{to} physical-layer network coding at finite block lengths, as well as construction of signatures when the assumption of the equal powers at the point of reception does not hold.}